nickstewart95/duplicate-posts/README.md

 Drop the plugin folder in your WordPress plugins folder and run `composer install` inside the plugin folder to install the required libraries.

-To customize the plugin, please make use of the filters.
+To customize the plugin, please make use of the plugin settings or the filters.

-Ex.
+The plugin settings can be found by going to Settings -> Sync Post Settings.
+Note that filters will override settings.

+An example filter:

 ```
 add_filter('sync_posts_site_url', function () {